 A railroad engineer is responsible for the operation of a train and its crew.
 They must ensure that the train runs on time and safely.
 Railroad engineers typically work for a railway company or as part of a team of engineers.

-As a railroad engineer, you will be responsible for operating a train and its crew.
+The railroad engineer will be responsible for operating a train and its crew as a railroad engineer.
 You must ensure that the train runs on time and safely.
 Railroad engineers typically work for a railway company or as part of a team of engineers.

-As a railroad engineer, your job is to operate a train and its crew.
-You must make sure that the train arrives at its destination on time and without any accidents.
-To do this, you will need to have strong leadership skills and knowledge of the rail system.
+A railroad engineer operates a train and its crew.
+They must ensure the train arrives at its destination on time and without any accidents.
+To do this, they must have strong leadership skills and knowledge of the rail system.

 7) Marine Engineer

-A marine engineer is a person who creates, constructs, tests and fixes ships, boats, underwater vehicles, offshore platforms, and drilling apparatus.
+A career in marine transportation may be full of options for a skilled professional.
+A marine engineer is a person who creates, constructs, tests, and fixes ships, boats, underwater vehicles, offshore platforms, and drilling apparatus.
 They frequently collaborate closely with naval architects to make everything from little yachts and fishing boats to submarines and aircraft carriers.

 Marine engineers are also needed in the energy sector for crucial tasks.